VA Certification at UMSL

 - New Student Orientation (for students with less than 24 college credit hours) - June 18th, August 4th

-- Click here to visit the New Student Programs website and register for Orientation
+- Click here to visit the New Student Programs website and register for one of the below Veteran Orientations.

 Step 8: Contact Disability Access Services (if applicable)